Prism (chipset)

 The Prism brand is used for wireless networking integrated circuit (commonly called "chips") technology from Conexant for wireless LANs.
-They were formerly produced by Intersil Corporation.
+They were formerly produced by Intersil Corporation, before being sold to GlobespanVirata in 2003, which was later acquired by Conexant in early 2004.

 Legacy 802.11b products (Prism 2/2.5/3)

 The open-source HostAP driver supports the IEEE 802.11b Prism 2/2.5/3 family of chips.

 Wireless adaptors which use the Prism chipset are known for compatibility, and are preferred for specialist applications such as packet capture.

 No win64 drivers are known to exist.